Risk management policy

-It should be read by the Board, the Executive Management Team (EMT) Senior Management Team (SMT), the Leadership Team (LT) and staff who are delegated to manage a specific risk or risks.
+This policy should be read by the Board, the Executive Management Team (EMT), the Senior Management Team (SMT), the Leadership Team (LT) and staff who are delegated to manage specific risks or issues.

-The policy is available for everyone to read on the internal staff intranet (Go2) and the Leadership Team should encourage all staff to become familiar with it.
+The policy is available for everyone to read on the internal staff intranet (Go2) and the LT should encourage their staff to familiarise themselves with it.

-The NHSCFA Board is responsible for providing strategic leadership for the organisation, ensuring that it is able to account to parliament and the public on how the functions of the NHSCFA are delivered.
-The Audit Risk Committee (ARC) provides an independent and objective view of the effectiveness of the organisation’s internal controls.
+The Board is responsible for providing strategic leadership for the organisation, ensuring that it is able to account to parliament and the public on how the functions of the NHSCFA are delivered.
+The Audit, Risk & Assurance Committee (ARAC) provide an independent and objective view of the effectiveness of the organisation’s internal controls.

-The EMT & SMT are responsible for developing the NHSCFA’s vision, strategy and strategic plan; setting, agreeing and communicating the annual business priorities to meet the strategic plan.
+The EMT & SMT are also responsible for developing the NHSCFA’s vision, strategy and strategic plan; setting, agreeing and communicating the annual business priorities to meet the plan.

-The SMT, who meet fortnightly is responsible for:
+The SMT, who meet fortnightly are responsible for:

-The Leadership Team (LT) provides leadership on the development and delivery of the NHSCFA’s strategic plans and business priorities, through the design and implementation of work programmes based on agreed business priorities.
+The LT provides leadership on the development and delivery of the NHSCFA’s strategic plans and business priorities, through the design and implementation of work programmes based on agreed business priorities.
 It is comprised of the organisation’s business leads who meet monthly.